s0nderlabs/pragma./docs/concepts/session-keys.md

 No, gas must be paid by the transaction sender (session key).
 This is how EVM works.

 ### "Is my session key MON lost?"
-No, you can withdraw it anytime with "withdraw all session key balance".
+No, the MON in your session key remains available.
+When you disconnect, any remaining balance is handled by the system.

 ### "What happens on logout?"
-The session key is invalidated, but the MON remains.
-It's reclaimed or transferred on logout.
+The session key is invalidated.
+A new session key is created when you reconnect.